Does size matter? If you ask me, I’ll tell you that “better” beats “bigger.” The brand is the thing.

 Again, the brand is the thing.
 That means, at least in part, staying focused on being the best.
 In order for that to be your mindset, it means that you’re starting out with the idea of offering a real benefit.
 And making your product or service better than the competition or best in its category means that it’s better or best for some folks – but not everyone.

 So take the responsibility to defend your own consumers against those dark forces in your organization that would like to hurt them, whether deliberately or not.
 When the finance guy, acting under his directive to grow profits by minimizing costs, suggests trimming the product size by 20%, step up and defend the consumer.
-Explain why that looks like a good idea on paper, but could actually cost the company growth and profits in the long run.
+Explain why that looks like a good idea on paper, but could actually cost in the long run.
 When you propose to the consumer that she pay the same amount for a smaller product, she becomes unhappy with you, and more receptive to the song of your competitors.

 Growth is great when it comes from customers who are drawn to you because you’re the best at what you do.
 They tell their friends, who tell their friends.
 But being big for big’s sake, just to post numbers, doesn’t serve the consumer.
 And serving the consumer is how you win.